Yo-kai Watch: Characters

-An 11-year-old girl in Nate's class at school who is highly intelligent, but afraid of failing to meet her mother's standards, and is often admired by her fellow male students, particularly Nate who has a crush on him.
-She is the female protagonist of the video games and shōjo manga series.
+Katie Forester is a 11-year-old fifth-grade student who is Nate's childhood crush and classmate, she is very popular and highly intelligent, but afraid of failing to meet her mother's standards.
+She is often admired by her fellow male students, particularly Nate.
 In contrast to Nate's Yo-kai Watch, Katie's Yo-kai Watch is shaped like a pocket watch with a floral design, which she wears as a pendant around her neck.
-In the anime series, outside of a dream Whisper has in episode 67, she does not possess a Yo-kai Watch and is unaware of the presence of Yo-kai.
+In the shōnen manga series and in a dream Whisper has in episode 67 of the anime series, she does not possess a Yo-kai Watch and is unaware of the presence of Yo-kai.
 Katie is also featured in the Mini Corners, where Kyubi tries to win unsuccessfully over her heart.